Here's when you can watch Netflix's new lesbian vampire show First Kill

 When is First Kill released on Netflix UK?

-The eight-part series will be available to watch for Netflix UK subscribers from Thursday June 10 at 8:01am.
-You must have a Netflix subscription to watch the show, which can be purchased here.
+The eight-part series will be available to watch for Netflix UK subscribers from today (June 10) You must have a Netflix subscription to watch the show, which can be purchased here.
 Prices start from £5.99.